 In truth, the most tangible downside to wire transfers lies in the fees that could potentially go along with them.
 Depending entirely on your bank, you could be charged $25 per transfer, $15 per transfer, or a symbolic fee.

 On the host side, things are a bit better, but there are still a number of problems.
-Most hosting companies tend to use highly automated billing systems and processing wire transfers is simply too slow, manpower intensive and impractical.
-In many cases they would also have to pay a fee for accepting wire payments.
+Most hosting companies tend to use highly automated billing systems and processing wire transfers are simply too slow, manpower intensive and impractical.
+In many cases, they would also have to pay a fee for accepting wire payments.